TosbackCgusBridge-Bot/CGUs-versions/Geek/Privacy Policy.md

 2. To generate statistical studies;
 3. To conduct market research and planning by sending user surveys;
 4. To notify user referrals of Geeknet services, information, or products when a user requests that Geeknet send such information to referrals;
-5. To improve services, information, and products.
+5. To improve services, information, and products;
 6. To help a user complete a transaction, or provide services or customer support to users and to recipients of Geeknet products;
 7. To communicate with the user and with recipients of Geeknet products;
-8. To update users and recipients of Geeknet products about services, information, and products.
+8. To update users and recipients of Geeknet products about services, information, and products;
 9. To personalize a Site for the user;
 10. To notify the user of any changes with a Site which may affect the user;
 11. To enforce terms of use on a Site. and